 When I’m running leadership seminars and I want to talk about the need for change in leadership style I begin with a story.

-One day my brother and I were queueing for a ride and noticed a man in front of us with a small suitcase.
-As we laughed and joked about how he would never be able to get that on the ride and wondered why on earth he was taking it on in the first place we soon realised it wasn’t a suitcase at all.
+30 years ago, my brother and I were queueing for a ride at Disney and noticed a man in front of us with a small suitcase.
+We laughed about how he would never be able to get something so big on the ride.
+Wondering why on earth he was taking it on in the first place we soon realised it wasn’t a suitcase at all.

 It was a mobile phone!